 Only you know the answer to these questions in the context of your business and its customers.

-The chart and report means you the information needed to review the focus of activities in your business.
+However, the chart and report mean you have the information needed to review the focus of activities in your business.
 It’s the starting point to determine whether you have important neglected accounts.

 Recommendation 3 – Frequency of Engagement on key accounts